debpal/BharatFinTrack/docs/installation.rst

 Installation
 ==============

 The installation of the package is straightforward.
 To prevent conflicts with other Python packages, it is recommended to create a separate Python environment.
 Below are the steps for installing the package using different methods.

 Create a Python environment
 -----------------------------

-Suppose your environment name is `env_bft`, and you can create it by using the following steps through Anaconda distribution.
+You can create a Python environment by using the following steps through Anaconda distribution.

 .. code-block:: console

-    conda create --name env_bft
+    conda create --name <env_name>
-    conda activate env_bft
+    conda activate <env_name>
     conda install pip